SSabev/SDPCode/AI/README.txt

 The AI can be compiled as a standalone binary, however this is only for debug and development purposes.
 In practice, it should be included in and compiled as part of the GUI binary.

+The libs can and should be configured and compiled by executing:

+./compile-libs.sh

 However, if you do wish to compile the AI directly, a premake4.lua file is included to help you with this.
 It can be used to generate make files or projects for various IDEs, e.g.

 premake4 gmake